Connecticut Security Deposit Returns and Deductions

 Security Deposit Returns in Connecticut

-Landlords must return a security deposit with interest within 15 days after the tenant provides a forwarding address or within 30 days after the lease term ends, whichever is later.
+Landlords must return a security deposit with interest within 15 days after receiving a forwarding address from the tenant or within 21 days after the lease term ends, whichever is later.

 If the landlord intends to make deductions, they must include an itemized statement of deductions.